Abohte/recipes-react/README.md

 React app made during week 5-6 of the 9-week Codaisseur Academy.
 The backend for this app can be found [here](https://github.com/Abohte/recipes-express).

-This app, that contains a list of recipes, was meant to get to know React / Redux, Express, MongoDB and Material-UI.
+This app, containing a list of recipes, was an exercise to get to know React / Redux, Express, MongoDB and Material-UI.

 ![Recipes Overview Page](src/images/RecipesOverview.png)
 ![Recipe Page](src/images/Recipe.png)